AsaLap/PlantGEMs/README.md

   main_directory  The path to the main directory where the 'files/' directory is stored

 optional arguments:
-  -h, --help      show this help message and exit
+  -h, --help      Shows this help message and exit
-  -v, --verbose   Toggle the printing of more information
+  -m, --migrate   Searches and copies files from mpwting or blasting reconstruction into the merging directory -v, --verbose   Toggles the printing of more information -le --log_erase Erases the previous log file
 ```
 **NB** : each argument between [brackets] is optional.